18th Century Jewish Protection Letter

 This ordinance limited the rights of Jews to settle in the countryside.
 It also ordered the removal from the area of those Jews who could not prove that they had resided in a given town in the territory of the partition zone at the time when this territory had been annexed to Prussia.
 The same regulations were introduced in the Grand Duchy of Poznan which had been part of the Duchy of Warsaw before the former was joined to Prussia.

 Equal rights for all Jews came in 1848 when the differences between the two categories of Jews were abolished.
 Later, in 1850, Jews were given the same rights as the remaining subjects of the king of Prussia.
 It should be added incidentally that the legislation which accorded certain privileges to those Jews who spoke German was conducive to assimilation.
-On the other hand, a large number of those who could not speak German had to leave the country.
+On the other hand, many those who could not speak German had to leave the country.
 18th Century Protection Letter For Jewish Family

 The constitution of the Duchy of Warsaw, by abolishing differences between the estates, introduced formal equality of all citizens.
 In spite of this, it provided a number of restrictions in relation to Jews.
 For example, they were forbidden to work in certain occupations and the granting of full rights to them was made dependent on their cultural and traditional assimilation.
 The Jewish question became the subject of extensive discussion.
 Some authors accused them of selling cheap, poor quality products.
 To this, the outstanding economist, Wawrzyniec Surowiecki (1769-1827) replied: ‘‘It is not the fault of the merchant or the craftsman that he supplies the country with this sort [of goods], but it is the result of the poverty and misery of the inhabitants who can afford nothing better.
 Were this sentence not true in relation to Poland, the Jews, together with their humble goods, would have soon gone bankrupt.”
-In such discussions, one could easily discern interests of the burghers who were afraid of competition from Jewish merchants and craftsmen and therefore were in favor of restrictive measures against the Jews.
+In such discussions, one could easily discern the interests of the burghers who were afraid of competition from Jewish merchants and craftsmen and therefore were in favor of restrictive measures against the Jews.

 The overwhelming majority of Jews in the Duchy of Warsaw were poor and made their living from petty trade and crafts.
 Only some succeeded in accumulating wealth.
 Of the latter, the leading place undoubtedly goes to the family of Samuel Zbitkover (1756-1801) who laid the foundations of his fortune in the final years of the Commonwealth when he was engaged in provisioning the army.
 Then there was also the banker Samuel Kronenberg whose son would play an important role in the country’s economic and political life.